rafipatel/rafipatel/README.md

 - 👋 Hi, I’m Raafi
-- 👀 I’m interested in anything related to Artficial Intelligence
+- 🤖 I'm fascinated by everything related to Artificial Intelligence!
 - 🌱 I’m pursuing MSc in Artificial Intelligence focused on Deep Learning
 - 💞️ I’m looking for any part time or internship opportunities related to AI
 - 📫 Reach me on https://www.linkedin.com/in/rafiahmed-patel-bb2954202/